 Public Inquiries, Health & Safety, Inquests

-Chloe has been instructed as junior counsel to the Inquiry on the Grenfell Tower Inquiry since it began in 2017.
-She has been led by Richard Millett QC, Kate Grange QC and Andrew Kinnier QC throughout the Phase 1 hearings and is currently involved in preparation for the Phase 2 hearings.
+Chloe was instructed as junior counsel to the Inquiry on the Grenfell Tower Inquiry from its inception in 2017, led by Richard Millett KC, Kate Grange KC and Andrew Kinnier KC.
+She worked on the analysis of evidence for the Inquiry and the preparation of witness examination for the hearings.
 Chloe’s practice in Public Inquiry work is complemented well by her experience in group actions.

 Chloe has had experience of a broad range of personal injury matters including claims for physical injury and psychiatric harm, occupiers’ and employers’ liability and RTAs, as well as being instructed in a personal injury group action for the MOD (see judgment here).
 She has also been involved in an inquest at the Coroner’s Court following a fatal accident at work encompassing health and safety issues.

 Representative casesgrid list